Biden names envoy to SE Asia bloc, stressing US attention

 “An Indo-Pacific that is free and open, stable and prosperous, and resilient and secure is what we’re all seeking,” Biden said.

-Biden also planned to speak bluntly with ASEAN leaders in private about Russia’s invasion of Ukraine, the White House said.
+White House officials said Biden spoke with ASEAN leaders in private about Russia’s invasion of Ukraine.

+A post-summit joint statement issued by the U.S. and ASEAN participants made no direct mention of Russia, adding that “with regard to Ukraine” the participants “reaffirm our respect for sovereignty, political independence, and territorial integrity.”

 Some ASEAN members — Vietnam, Myanmar, and Laos — for years have depended on Russia for military hardware.
 With the exception of Singapore — the only member of the 10-member group to impose direct sanctions against Moscow — the alliance has avoided criticizing President Vladimir Putin or Russia’s prosecution of the war.